San Diego Chargers stadium proposals: Waterfront Convadium

 One proposed plan, known as the Phase 4 Expansion, would have put the stadium on the waterfront behind the San Diego Convention Center.
-This would have allowed for the Phase 3 expansion of the Convention Center to continue.
-The facility could have to be used during major events, such as Comic Con, the San Diego Auto Show or other major events.
+This would have allowed for the Phase 3 expansion of the convention center to continue.
+The stadium could have been used during major events such as San Diego Comic-Con.
 The new stadium would have also allowed for San Diego to host the Super Bowl again and it would have given the city the option of applying to host the 2028 or 2032 Summer Olympics.
 The Chargers' current Convadium design would fit in this proposed location if the East Village site is not selected.

 East Village

-The Chargers had talks with the City of San Diego regarding a site south of Petco Park in the East Village Area of Downtown San Diego.
+The Chargers had talks with the City of San Diego regarding a site south of Petco Park in the East Village Area of downtown San Diego.
 Although this site had been seen as the most viable option, few if any steps had taken place.
-Coupled with the NFL labor situation, lack of funds through the NFL G3 Program and California Gov. Jerry Brown's proposals for the review of redevelopment funds in the state the Downtown Proposal was left in limbo.
+Coupled with the NFL labor situation, lack of funds through the NFL G3 Program and California Gov. Jerry Brown's proposals for the review of redevelopment funds in the state the downtown Proposal was left in limbo.
 Former mayor Jerry Sanders explored numerous options to build the stadium in the East Village.
-Making the project a part of the convention center's expansion had been one option.
-On February 23, 2016, the Chargers announced that they were focusing efforts on Downtown San Diego for a multi-use stadium/convention center in addition to a citizen's initiative that would include a stadium.
+Making the project a part of the San Diego Convention Center's expansion had been one option.
+On February 23, 2016, the Chargers announced that they were focusing efforts on downtown San Diego for a multi-use stadium/convention center in addition to a citizen's initiative that would include a stadium.